 - Ease of use (Complex platforms might require additional staff training costs)

-- Customer Support (If your site goes down at 3am on the Sunday before Christmas will someone be there to help you?)
+- Customer Support (If your site goes down at 3 am on a Sunday before Christmas will someone be there to help you?)

 - Choice of Payment Gateways (e.g. PayPal, WorldPay etc.)